Skip to content

 Compiled for Windows Yes

-Requirements w on Linux, query users on Windows
+Requirements /usr/bin/w on Linux, query user on Windows

 Help